Smituz/PhoneMate/README.md

 **PhoneMate** simplifies contact management by providing a streamlined interface to keep track of phone contacts.
 It leverages the power of ASP.NET Core MVC for backend logic and Entity Framework for database interactions, ensuring a smooth experience for users to maintain their contact lists.

 ## Features
-- Add new contacts with details such as name, phone number, and email.
+- Add new contacts with details such as name, phone number, email, address, Instagram ID, X ID etc.
 - Edit or delete existing contacts.
-- Search contacts by name or phone number.
+- Search contacts by Name.
-- Responsive design for a seamless experience across different devices.
+- Differentiate and group your contacts by putting them in a group of your choice at the time of contact creation.
 - Data stored securely in an integrated SQL Server database.

 ## Screenshots